-The Agress Award was established in 2018 to honor and applaud the devotion, stewardship and care that Trudy Agress gave to BIDMC where, with her husband Alfred, they established the Volunteer Workshop that supported many areas of the hospital for over 50 years.
-This award acknowledges a volunteer who exemplifies the criteria that made Trudy and her team in the Volunteer Workshop a legend at BIDMC: punctual weekly attendance; accuracy regarding projects that enhance the care and safety of patients and staff; devotion to the mission of the hospital and its core values of integrity, respect, compassion, excellence, and stewardship; flexibility and determination regarding tasks and deadlines.
+The Agress Award was established in 2018 to honor and applaud the devotion, stewardship, and care that Trudy Agress gave to BIDMC.
+This award acknowledges a volunteer who exemplifies the criteria that made Trudy, her husband Alfred, and her team in the Volunteer Workshop a legend at BIDMC: punctual weekly attendance; accuracy regarding projects that enhance the care and safety of patients and staff; devotion to the mission of the hospital and its core values of integrity, respect, compassion, excellence, and stewardship; and flexibility and determination regarding tasks and deadlines.

 Sasha Lipetsker truly exemplifies all of these qualities.
 He worked for nearly two years in the Volunteer Services office, assisting with a variety of administrative tasks.
 When Employee/Occupational Health needed volunteer support, he transitioned to that office, and became an instant star.
 Sasha knows everyone’s name, and makes it a point to greet each and every member of the team, and check in with them throughout the day, offering pleasant conversation and lifting everyone’s spirits.
 Sasha’s diligence and dependability resulted in him expanding to two days per week at EOHS.
 His positive attitude, consistent attention to his responsibilities, and dedication to Volunteer Services and EOHS has been inspirational and we are so grateful to have him on the team!

 Established in 2009, this award is given each year to a volunteer who has displayed commitment and a positive attitude to “shine a light” on the BIDMC community during the evening or weekend hours.